In this article:

 We hope this article has helped you and given you a better understanding of how to use the IMPORTXML function in Google Sheets.
 You might also like our articles on how to use the Google Sheets IMPORTRANGE function and the TODAY function in Google Sheets.

-On a side note, we also recommend reading our guide on how to get email notifications from Google Sheets and trying our expiration reminder software.
+On a side note, we also recommend reading our guide on how to get email notifications from Google Sheets.

 Related Articles